-Rather than spending endless hours on mountains of paperwork every day, why not consider using a invoice processing solution instead?
+Rather than spending endless hours on mountains of paperwork every day, why not consider using a touchless invoice processing solution instead?
 This will save time and energy while eliminating unnecessary costs.

 With the help of Automation, bots Identify vendor emails with invoice attachments and download the attachments.

 Invoices from a multitude of vendors need to be managed.
 The problem is compounded when invoices must be sorted and classified.
-Imagine how long it would take to sort and classify a stack of 100 paper invoices into different categories by hand.
+Imagine how long it would take to sort and classify a stack of 100 paper invoices into different categories by hand?

 Automatic sorting is much faster and more accurate as compared to manual encoding.
 When a document is imported into the IDP system, it automatically classifies the document based on document type, vendors, tax rates, etc in a flash

 Just imagine going through each invoice, typing in the numbers, and manually adding them to your system!
 A mammoth task indeed and a bit tedious as well – subject to human error.
-For businesses that have a concrete growth plan, automation technologies for invoicing are a smart choice that can help save time and costs associated with processing physical invoices by hand.
+For businesses that have a concrete growth plan, automation technologies for invoicing are a smart choice that can help save time and costs associated with processing the physical invoices by hand.

 Account payable automation uses OCR i.e optical character recognition technology, which allows the software to interpret machine-printed text or scanned images.
-Invoice processing software uses this technology to analyze and automatically identify the fields/attributes present in invoices, such as vendor, date, amount, invoice number, line item data, etc.
+Invoice processing software uses this technology in order to analyze and automatically identify the fields/attributes present in invoices, such as vendor, date, amount, invoice number, line item data, etc.

 Invoice data entry is arguably one of the most time-consuming business processes.
 Making sure the data entry is as efficient as possible is crucial to optimizing bookkeeping processes, especially for companies that handle large documents.
 RPA-assisted OCR is one of the most effective ways to speed up invoice processing.
 It can automatically extract information from the document and upload it into the accounting/ERP system, without any human intervention.